ralphman1/AlphaTrade-Engine/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+> As of 2025-12-02, this project is licensed under the Apache License 2.0.
+> Earlier releases were available under the MIT License.

 ## ⚠️ Risk Warning